melvyniandrag/JavaFall2019ClassRepo/Lectures/Week06_FileIO_Exceptions_TextEncodings/Readme.md

 Enough said.
 So by now you understand ASCII.
 I'll just give you a few questions to cement your knowledge of ASCII, okay?

 ## Exercise 1 - 1 minute
-How far apart ( in decimal ) are a and A?
-How far apart ( in decimal ) are b and B?
-How far apart ( in decimal ) are z and Z?

-How is the number 0 stored in binary in Java on your computer?
-How is the Character 0 stored in binary in the ASCII encoding?

-How is the number 1 stored in binary in Java on your computer?
-How is the Character 1 stored in binary in the ASCII encoding?

 ## Exercise 2 - 2 minutes
 How many bytes are in a java Character?